First scholar invited to inaugurate McGill University’s Obrien Fellowship in Residence Programme 2012.

 Doctor of Laws, honoris causa, Concordia University and invited to deliver Faculty of Arts & Science Convocation Address 1997.

-Doctor of Laws, honoris causa, City University of New York 1996.
+Doctor of Laws, honoris causa, City University of New York (CUNY) 1996.

 First scholar invited to hold the James Robinson Johnston Endowed Chair in Black Canadian Studies 1996-2002.